jraps20/Sitecore.IndexRenderedContent/README.md

 ## <indexing.renderedContent.Saving>

 This is a custom pipeline that is executed directly before the extracted content is stored in the index.
 By default, the only processor here simply formats the content slightly by removing extra whitespace contained in the field.

-## <indexing.extractRenderingsDatasources>

-This is a custom pipeline responsible for extracting valid renderings and their datasources from the indexed item.
-The two included processors review the Layout and FinalLayout fields for all valid renderings that contain a datasource.